Codeception/codeception.github.com/index.markdown

 ?>
 {% endhighlight %}

-Anyway, If you don't really like writing unit tests in DSL, Codeceptance can run PHPUnit tests natively.
+If you don't really like writing unit tests in DSL, Codeceptance can run PHPUnit tests natively.

-See Documentation for more information.

-### License
-MIT

-(c) Michael Bodnarchuk "Davert"
-2011